Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Asymptotics of self-gravitating fluid models

-Hence, the fluid ``slows down'' relatively to the Kasner observers in the limit $t\searrow 0$ when $\Gamma>0$ while it accelerates towards the maximal possible velocity relative to the Kasner observers, i.e., the speed of light, in the case $\Gamma<0$ (unless it is at rest identically, see \Eqref{eq:specialcase}).
+\ee Hence, the fluid ``slows down'' relatively to the Kasner observers in the limit $t\searrow 0$ when $\Gamma>0$ while it accelerates towards the maximal possible velocity relative to the Kasner observers, i.e., the speed of light, in the case $\Gamma<0$ (unless it is at rest identically, see \Eqref{eq:specialcase}).

 Let us also consider the energy density of the fluid measured by observers who are co-moving with the fluid.
-This is the quantity $\rho$ in \Eqref{eq:relationshipphysical} for which we find
+This is the quantity $\rho$ in \Eqref{eq:relationshipphysical} for which we find \be \rho=

-We emphasize that for $\Gamma>0$ the quantities $\rho$ and $T_{\alpha\beta} e_0^\alpha e_0^\beta$ blow up with the same rate as a consequence of the fact that the two families of observers are parallel in the limit $t\searrow 0$ (which is not the case for $\Gamma<0$).
+\ee We emphasize that for $\Gamma>0$ the terms $\rho$ and $T_{\alpha\beta} e_0^\alpha e_0^\beta$ blow up with the same rate as a consequence of the fact that the two families of observers are parallel in the limit $t\searrow 0$ (which is not the case for $\Gamma<0$).
 We can show that if we fix a small spatial volume element orthogonal to the fluid at some event in the Kasner spacetime, e.g., some $3$-space spanned by a basis of spacelike vectors orthogonal to $u^\alpha$ at that event, and let this volume element flow together with the fluid towards the singularity, then $\rho(t)=C \textrm{Vol}^{-\gamma}(t)$ for some constant $C>0$ irrespective of the sign $\Gamma$.
 Here $\textrm{Vol}(t)$ is the $3$-dimensional volume of this co-moving $3$-space which approaches zero in the limit $t\searrow 0$ irrespective of the sign of $\Gamma$.
 This shows that the blow up of the fluid energy density is caused by the shrinking of ``space'' in the Kasner spacetime as one approaches the singularity.
-The different blow-up rates for different signs of $\Gamma$ can hence be understood as a consequence of the fact that observers co-moving with the fluid have different concepts of ``space'' depending on whether they approach the speed zero with respect to Kasner observers in the limit $t\searrow 0$ (for $\Gamma>0$) or the speed of light (for $\Gamma<0$).
+The different blow-up rates for different signs of $\Gamma$ in \Eqref{eq:fluiddensityNN} can hence be understood as a consequence of the fact that observers co-moving with the fluid measure spatial volumes differently depending on whether they approach the speed zero with respect to Kasner observers in the limit $t\searrow 0$ (for $\Gamma>0$) or the speed of light (for $\Gamma<0$).